-OPPORTUNITY TYPE DESCRIPTION POTENTIAL KEY IMPACT(S) TIME HORIZON MANAGEMENT APPROACH Resource efficiency Upgrade traditional tower lighting systems with LED lighting systems Energy and carbon savings Reduced number of site visits and associated fuel consumed by our vehicle fleet S, M Across our portfolio of lit towers where lighting beacons are mandated by law, we have transitioned more than 7,200, or ~60%, to efficient LED lighting to reduce energy consumption.
-LED lighting is 90% more efficient as compared to traditional lighting and has a five-times-longer life expectancy, resulting in fewer truck rolls for repairs and replacements.
-Increase in number of fuel-efficient and hybrid vehicles within our fleet - Increased fuel efficiency - Carbon savings S, M, L In the ordinary course of business, we continue to improve the fuel efficiency of our fleet.
-This may include replacing older vehicles, switching to more fuel-efficient engines, and utilizing telematics and other technologies to reduce idling and improve routing for more efficient operations.
-Crown Castle is also exploring opportunities and technologies to decrease fuel consumption or otherwise improve the fuel efficiency of its fleet, including hybrid and electric vehicles.
-Invest in building efficiency upgrades at our owned office locations and new leased locations - Energy and carbon savings S, M, L We seek energy efficiency in our owned and leased offices, with 19 ENERGY STAR-certified, 14 LEED-certified and 3 WELL-certified offices.
+OPPORTUNITY TYPE DESCRIPTION POTENTIAL KEY IMPACT(S) TIME HORIZON MANAGEMENT APPROACH Resource efficiency Upgrade traditional tower lighting systems with LED lighting systems Energy and carbon savings Reduced number of site visits and associated fuel consumed by our vehicle fleet S, M Across our portfolio of lit towers where lighting beacons are mandated by law, we have transitioned 7,589, or ~63%, to efficient LED lighting to reduce energy consumption.
+LED lighting is 90%2 more efficient as compared to traditional lighting and has a five-times-longer life expectancy, resulting in fewer truck rolls for repairs and replacements.
+Increase in number of fuel-efficient and hybrid vehicles within our fleet Increased fuel efficiencyCarbon savings S, M, L In the ordinary course of business, we continue to improve the fuel efficiency of our fleet.
+This includes replacing older vehicles, switching to more fuel-efficient engines, and utilizing telematics and other technologies to reduce idling and improve routing for more efficient operations.
+In 2024, we realized a 17% reduction in both fuel consumption and Scope 1 emissions by implementing operational changes3 and converting approximately 15% of our fleet to hybrid models, which also resulted in cost savings.
+Invest in building - Energy and carbon S, M, efficiency upgrades savings at our owned office locations and new leased locations S, M, L We seek energy efficiency in our owned and leased offices, with 5 ENERGY STAR-certified, 11 LEED-certified offices.
 For new office spaces, we make efficiency improvements a standard practice by installing LED lighting and water-efficient faucets and commodes.
-In early 2023, we achieved LEED certification on our owned corporate headquarters building in Houston, TX.
 Our water consumption and waste generation primarily result from our office-related operations.
 We are taking steps to conserve water and reduce the amount of waste that ends up in landfills.
 Our current waste reduction initiatives across offices include using recyclable materials, digitizing operations and donating old materials to reduce life-cycle impacts.
 Our current water efficiency initiatives include selecting drought-tolerant native species for landscaping, using zoned and timed sensors to reduce water use, using reclaimed water for landscape irrigation, and installing energy-efficient appliances and fixtures in connection with our new office buildouts and renovations.
-Energy source Increase use of renewable energy - Energy and carbon savings S, M We currently source renewable energy across 13 states, representing -68% of our 2022 electricity utilization.
-In early 2023, we increased our percentage of renewable energy to a projected 85% by supporting the development of a 50 MW solar farm, which is set to be operational later in the year, and procuring renewable energy contracts from a newly built 300 MW wind farm.
-This percentage was calculated using approximately 144,000 MWh of renewable energy contracted for 2023 compared with projected 2023 annual consumption of approximately 168,000 MWh.
-By 2025, we are aiming to achieve 100% renewable energy in support of reaching our goal to be carbon neutral in Scope 1 and 2 emissions.
+Energy source Increase use of - Energy and carbon renewable energy savings S, M In 2024, we sourced 144,000 MWh of renewable energy, including 114,000 MWh across 13 states through retail agreements and 30,000 MWh of renewable energy from the Priddy Wind Farm Project and the Pitts Dudik Solar Project-representing ~93% of our annual electricity consumption.
+This percentage was calculated using 144,000 MWh of renewable energy contracted for 2024 compared with 2024 consumption of 155,665 MWh.
+For 2025, we are aiming to achieve 100% renewable energy in support of reaching our goal to be carbon neutral in Scope 1 and 2 emissions.